IPGP/rinexmod/README.md

 # rinexmod.py

-Two ways of passing parameters to teqc are possible:
+Two ways of passing parameters to modifiy headers are possible:

 * --modification_kw : you pass as argument the field(s) that you want to modifiy and its value.
                       Acceptable_keywords are : station, receiver_serial, receiver_type, receiver_fw,